samplemaker/freefem_matlab_octave_plot/README.md

 Go into the folder `./ffmatlib/`.

-Octave on Linux:<br>
+Octave:<br>
 Using gcc the MEX files are build with the commands:

 `mkoctfile --mex -Wall fftri2gridfast.c`
 `mkoctfile --mex -Wall fftet2gridfast.c`

-Matlab before R2018 on Windows:<br>
+Matlab before R2018:<br>
 With Microsoft Visual Studio the MEX files are build with the commands:

 `mex  fftri2gridfast.c -v -largeArrayDims COMPFLAGS='$COMPFLAGS /Wall'`
 `mex  fftet2gridfast.c -v -largeArrayDims COMPFLAGS='$COMPFLAGS /Wall'`

-Matlab before R2018 on Windows:<br>
+Matlab R2018 and later versions:<br>
 In Matlab release R2018 a new memory layout for complex numbers was introduced (i.e. the Interleaved Complex API).
 If you want to use the runtime optimized code on such a newer system use the files `fftri2gridfast_matlab_R2018.c` and `fftet2gridfast_matlab_R2018.c` instead.
-To compile these files on Windows with a gcc (mingw) compiler please rename the two source files and then build the mex files with the commands:
+To compile these files on Windows with a gcc (mingw) compiler please rename the two source files and build the mex files with the commands:

 `setenv('MW_MINGW64_LOC','enter path to the mingw compiler');`
 `mex -R2018a fftri2gridfast.c`